layer5io/docs/content/en/meshmap/getting-started/starting-scratch.md

 ---
 title: Starting from scratch
 description: >
- Welcome to MeshMap, your comprehensive tool for creating and managing cloud-native deployment designs.
+ Welcome to MeshMap, your comprehensive tool for creating and managing cloud native deployment designs.
 This documentation will guide you through the steps, emphasizing the underlying system behavior for each action you take.
 weight: 2
 categories: [Designer]
 tags: [designs]